alichtman/shallow-backup/README.md

 Options:
   --add <CHOICE TEXT TEXT>...
 Add path to back up.
 Format: (dot, config)
                                PATH [DEST].
-DEST should be used for naming dest dir for non-plist config files.
+PATH should be relative to HOME for dots, and relative to / for configs.
+DEST should be used for assigning a dest dir to non- plist config files.
   -all                         Full back up.
   -configs                     Back up app config files.
   -delete_config               Delete config file.